tronprotocol/documentation/English_Documentation/TRON_Protocol/Test_Net_of_TRON.md

 ## How to connect to the test net
 1. Modify `.conf` file for both FullNode and SolidityNode
+2. delete db directory output-directory for both FullNode and SolidityNode
-2. update p2p version to:
+3. update p2p version to:
 ```

   p2p {